-An expander device that is forwarding dwords (i.e., is not the original source) is allowed to insert or delete as many ALIGNs or NOTIFYs as required to match the transmit and receive connection rates (e.g., i.
-It is not required to ensure that it transmits one ALIGN or NOTIFY within every 2.048 dwordsany particular number of ALIGNs/NOTIFYs for clock skew management when forwarding to a SAS physical link).
+An expander device that is forwarding dwords (i.e., is not the original source) is allowed to insert or delete as many ALIGNs and/or NOTIFYs as required to match the transmit and receive connection rates (e.g., i\It is not required to ensure that it transmits one ALIGN or NOTIFY within

-NOTE 17 - One possible implementation for expander devices forwarding dwords is for the expander device to delete all ALIGNs and NOTIFYs received and to insert ALIGNs/NOTIFYs at the transmit port whenever its elasticity buffer is empty.
+NOTE 17 - One possible implementation for expander devices forwarding dwords is for the expander device to delete all ALIGNs and NOTIFYs received and to insert ALIGNs and/or NOTIFYs at the transmit port whenever its elasticity buffer is empty.

-The STP target port of an STP/SATA bridge is allowed to insert or delete as many ALIGNs or NOTIFYs as required to match the transmit and receive connection rates (e.g., i.
-It is not required to ensure that it transmits one ALIGN or NOTIFY within every 2 048 dwordsany particular number of ALIGNs/NOTIFYs for clock skew management when forwarding to a SAS physical link).
-The STP target port in an STP/SATA bridge is not required to ensure that any ALIGNs or NOTIFYs in pairs when transmitting dwords.and is not required to ensure that any ALIGNs/NOTIFYs it transmits are in pairs.
+The STP target port of an STP/SATA bridge is allowed to insert or delete as many ALIGNs and/or NOTIFYs as required to match the transmit and receive connection rates-(e.g., i.\It is not required to ensure that it transmits one ALIGN or NOTIFY within every 2 048 dwordsany particular number of ALIGNs and/or NOTIFYs for clock skew management when forwarding to a SAS physical link).
+The STP target port in an STP/SATA bridge is not required to insert ALIGNs or NOTIFYs in pairs when transmitting dwords.and is not required to ensure that any ALIGNs and/or NOTIFYs it transmits are in pairs.

-NOTE 18 - Due to clock skew ALIGN and NOTIFY removal, the STP target port may not receive a pair of ALIGNs or NOTIFYs every 256 dwords, even though the STP initiator port transmitted at least one pair.
+NOTE 18 - Due to clock skew ALIGN and NOTIFY removal, the STP target port may not receive a pair of ALIGNs and/or NOTIFYs every 256 dwords, even though the STP initiator port transmitted at least one pair.
 However, the rate of the dword stream allows for ALIGN or NOTIFY insertion by the STP/SATA bridge.
 One possible implementation is for the STP/SATA bridge to delete all ALIGNs and NOTIFYs received by the STP target port and to insert two consecutive ALIGNs at the SATA host port when its elasticity buffer is empty or when 254 non-ALIGN dwords have been transmitted.
 It may need to buffer up to 2 dwords concurrently being received by the STP target port while it does so.